 You can also browse our Publications Archive for examples of some of the well-photographed stories we've published over the years by Gregg Bleakney, Chuck Haney, Dennis Coello, Nathan Ward, Aaron Teasdale, Tom Bol, Chris Guibert, Pierre Bouchard, Paul Jeurissen, Cass Gilbert, and others. .

 We're typically NOT interested in people posing for the camera or bikes without people riding them, like bikes leaning against trees, signs, fences, etc. We are ESPECIALLY NOT interested in cliché photos such as people surrounding a mountain pass sign or dipping wheels in the ocean.
-Of course, there are exceptions to every rule so if you think you've somehow captured a moment like this so incomparably and in a way that will blow our photo editors away, go ahead and include the shot.
+Of course, there are exceptions to every rule so if you think you've somehow captured a moment like this in a way that will blow our editors away, go ahead and include the shot.

 We strongly prefer shots of helmeted cyclists.
 Read our full policy regarding helmets in cycling photos here.

 If you decide to submit materials without an inquiry or an arrangement with the editorial team, the Adventure Cyclist staff does not guarantee that you will receive a response concerning your story nor will we guarantee the return of unsolicited materials.

 What we pay is negotiable, but generally ranges from $.30 to $.60 per word, with the lower end of the scale representing what we pay first-time writers and the higher end what we pay repeat writers.
 We buy first rights and will consider simultaneous submissions as long as we are informed of the other publications considering your manuscript.
 Adventure Cyclist pays for photos based on how we use them.
 See our Photography Rates sheet.
 We start at $400 for a half- or full-page illustration — additional compensation may be available for multi-page spot illustrations.

-All materials (inquiries, text documents, images, and ads) must be sent to us through Submittable.
+All materials (inquiries, text documents, and images) must be sent to us through Submittable.
 If you don't already have an account with Submittable, you will be prompted to start one.
 Accounts are free and will allow you to track your submission as it makes its way through our system.
 Further instructions for each type of material is available through Adventure Cyclist's Submittable portal.
 Illustrators may enter their information using our Artist Submission Form.